theobourgeois/WebEq/README.md

 # Web Eq

-## Multi-band audio equalizer for the web
+## Multi-band audio equalizer for the web.

 ![1](1.png)
 ![2](2.png)